ArantesVini/dw-etl-process/README.md

 • Which months had the highest number of on-time deliveries?
 • Did a specific customer receive more deliveries on time or delayed?

 These are typical business questions that managers seek answers to.
 To answer these and other questions, we will build a Data Warehouse (DW).
 However, let's automate the DW loading process from the data source in CSV format.
 Our ETL (Extract, Transform, Load) process will verify the data, perform cleaning tasks, remove inconsistencies, prepare the schema, and then load it into the DW.
-As the icing on the cake, we will create SQL queries to answer some business questions.

 All the data used in this project are fictional, for practice and research purposes only

 ## DataWarehouse modelling